-Title of Item: Minutes of the August 11 and August 14, 2008 City Council meetings prepared and are ready for City Council consideration.

-Explanation: Drafts of the August 11 and August 14, 2008 City Council minutes have been
+Title of Item: Minutes of the August 11 and August 14, 2008 City Council meetings Explanation: Drafts of the August 11 and August 14, 2008 City Council minutes have been prepared and are ready for City Council consideration.
+Fiscal Note: None.
+Recommendation: Approval of the August 11 and August 14, 2008 City Council minutes.